On this page

 In Victoria, there are a number of departments that can help:

-- Small Business Commissioner - the VSBC is dedicated to promoting a competitive and fair operating environment for small business
+- Victorian Small Business Commission - the VSBC is dedicated to promoting a competitive and fair operating environment for small business

 - Victorian Civil and Administrative Tribunal (VCAT) - one stop shop dealing with a range of disputes

 - Consumer Affairs - assists in finding out your business rights and responsibilities under Australian consumer law

 - If you're dealing with interstate suppliers, there are a number of departments in each state of Australia that can assist you.

 Case Study: How to work with an overseas clothing manufacturer